 The other, slightly less popular fashion is to go for the hard lines.
 Go ahead and create a clean, sharp trail that is purposefully designed to add an accent to your lower abdomen.
 In most cases, this style looks best when you have a full washboard below your chest.
 It also doesn't look good if you're doing sharp lines on the happy trail and not the rest of your body, which brings us to the next point.

 We're not talking about hair color (this time).
 The below-waist grooming should inform the happy trail management.
 If you keep things super close downstairs, you shouldn't have a long, curly happy trail.
 You need some consistency.
 More to that point, you want the length at the bottom of the happy trail to match the upper pubes.
 It looks weird to have unconnected, wildly different styles of body hair so close.

 This can also help you choose your style with your trail.
 If you have clean lines in your pubic hair pattern, that could justify removing some softness from the trail.
 Likewise, you also need to match your chest hair.
 If you're rocking a fairly burly upstairs, then you shouldn't be going smooth and bare on the parts below.
 It's all about balance.

 A Little Technical Advice

-Knowing how you want to style your happy trail is a great first step, but you still need to know how to actually accomplish your goals.
-Now, we’re going to learn a little about grooming technique to get you started.
+Knowing how you want to style your happy trail is a great first step, but you still need to know how to accomplish your goals.
+Now, we're going to learn a little about grooming techniques to get you started.